 What is Medicaid?

 The Medicaid program provides medical care to low-income adults and their children, pregnant women, older adults, and people with disabilities.
-The Florida Agency for Health Care Administration (AHCA) is in charge of the making sure people get health care services with Florida Medicaid, and it is DCF’s job to sign you up for the Florida Medicaid program.
+The Florida Agency for Health Care Administration (AHCA) is in charge of making sure people get health care services with Florida Medicaid, and it is DCF’s (Department of Children and Families) job to sign you up for the Florida Medicaid program.
 Any child who is in the custody of DCF can get Medicaid benefits.

 People who have Medicaid get their benefits through insurance plans.
 Many kids in foster care get their Medicaid benefits under the insurance plan called Sunshine Health, but there are other plans available.